dmpop/microsth/README.md

 # Installation and usage

-1. Use the `git clone https://gitlab.com/dmpop/microsth.git` commmand to fetch micro.sth.
+1. Use the `git clone https://gitlab.com/dmpop/microsth.git` command to fetch micro.sth.

 2. Open the _microsth/config.php_ file and edit the default values.

 3. Save the changes and close the file.
-Upload the entire _microsth_ folder to the document directory of your web server.
+Upload the entire _microsth_ folder to the document directory of a web server.

 ## Working with pages